xataio/sample-nextjs-chakra-gallery-app/README.md

 - Run `xata init --schema schema.json --codegen=utils/xata.ts` to create a new database with the necessary schema.
 When creating the database, choose `us-east-1` as the region.
 If you pick another region, you will need to add it to `next.config.js`.
 - `pnpm run dev` to load the site at http://localhost:3000
 - Add images either through the application, or through your database UI at https://app.xata.io
+- Alternatively, you can import the sample data with this command: `pnpm seed`

 ## Environment variables